nerves-hub/documentation/nerves-hub/custom-deployment/configure-dns.md

 Then, use [Certificate Manager](https://aws.amazon.com/certificate-manager/) to request public certificates for the `www` subdomain of each of your newly created hosted zones. e.g. `www.domain.com`, `www.staging.domain.com`.
 Follow the Certificat Manager instructions to validate via DNS or email and _wait_ (up to 30 minutes) for the certificates to be issued.

-Once the certificates have been issued, you should remove the `www` CNAME records you created previously (terraform will make new ones shortly).
+Once the certificates have been issued, you should remove the `www` CNAME records you created previously (Terraform will make new ones shortly).